-Candidates for graduation must complete the Application for Graduation with the Graduate School during the semester preceding the semester in which graduation is anticipated within the deadline established by the Graduate School.
+Candidates for graduation must complete the Application for Graduation with the Graduate School during the semester in which graduation is anticipated within the deadline established by the Graduate School.
 This should be done during your advisement time with your advisor.
-Do not wait until the last minute to do this since doing so may delay you graduation.
+Do not wait until the last minute to do this since doing so may delay your graduation.